 Katie understands the interpersonal struggle and is accessible as a guide.
 Certified as a parent coach from The JAI Institute of Parent Coaching.
 Katie comes from a family with deeply rooted values in helping others.
 Today Katie has a big, blended family of six.
 Her husband and children have been her teachers, her inspiration, and her passion.

 Although Kim has retired, she will always remain as the heart and soul of One Oak.

-At One Oak, Susan supports families through the intake process and works alongside the family and their consultant throughout the placement process.
+At One Oak, Kellie supports families through the intake process and works alongside the family and their consultant throughout the placement process.
 She is also passionate about collaborating with clinical professionals and spreading the word about the unique role that therapeutic consultants play in ensuring that families have access to the best programs to fit their needs.